 Although he started his career in catering, it was Chris Lee’s love of computing and solving problems that led him into various IT roles.
 After creating his own time-tracker app, the Scot launched his own business TempusDiem.
 Mark Williams finds out how

 Chris Lee was born in Paisley, west of Glasgow, in 1970.
-He has fond childhood memories of swimming, outdoor pursuits and camping holidays with his younger brother and older sister.
+He has fond childhood memories of swimming, outdoor pursuits and camping holidays with family.
 “Dad loved scuba diving and he encouraged us to swim lots.
-At weekends in the summer we’d go to Loch Lomond.
-Dad was a bookmaker and ran a pub with my mum for years.”
+At weekends in the summer we’d go to Loch Lomond.”

 At school, Chris wasn't particularly academic.
 “I like solving problems, so I enjoyed biology and maths, wood and metalwork, catering, too.
 I didn’t enjoy English or History,” he laughs.